Burglary is the breaking and entering into a property with the intent to commit a felony.

 All jurisdictions do not utilize the charge of fourth degree.
 Those states that do, can charge an individual for simply breaking and entering into a structure without committing another crime, or having the intent to steal something.
 Fourth degree burglary is considered a misdemeanor.

 While these terms are used interchangeably by people, there are subtle differences between them according to the law.

-A jury or judge or jury may decide on the sentencing based on number considerations including: the severity of the crime, value of the property stolen, any previous criminal history, and whether or not an act of violence was involved during the crime.
+A jury or judge or jury may decide on the sentencing based on a number of considerations, including: the severity of the crime, the value of the property stolen, any previous criminal history, and whether an act of violence was involved during the crime.

 Being charged with burglary is a serious allegation that can result in imprisonment and can destroy your reputation.
 At Haley Law Firm, LLC, we understand that everyone can make an unlawful mistake that could negatively affect your future.
 Our group of experienced attorneys will work with you to safeguard your rights and get the best possible result for you.
 Call today to find out how we can help.